aesim-tech/simba-python-examples/38. Benchmark-3L-3Ph-Inverters/readme.md

 * the reference [F3L100R07W2H3_B11](datasheets/Infineon-F3L100R07W2H3_B11-DataSheet-v01_00-EN.pdf) for the NPC module,
 * the reference [F3L200R12W2H3_B11](datasheets/infineon-f3l200r12w2h3-b11-ds-ja.pdf) for the T-Type module,
-* the reference [IKZ75N65El5](datasheets/infineon-ikz75n65el5-datasheet-en.pdf) for the FC topology.
+* the reference [IKZ75N65El5](datasheets/infineon-ikz75n65el5-datasheet-en.pdf) for the FC and ANPC topologies.

 The case temperature has been considered constant and has been set to 100 °C.